Space Weather Forecast & Tracking

 ?
 Current space weather alerts issued by NOAA's Space Weather Prediction Center within the last 24 hours.

-• minor other CONTINUED ALERT: Electron 2MeV Integral Flux exceeded 1000pf...
+• minor solar radiation ALERT: Electron 2MeV Integral Flux exceeded 1000pfu

 Current Estimated Kp — 15-Minute Intervals (Last 3 Hours)